 Applying for EI benefits

-When an employee is terminated in Canada, the employer must issue a Record of Employment (ROE) to the Government of Canada and make a copy available to the employee.
-The government uses this to help determine the employee’s eligibility for EI benefits and the amount they may receive.
+When an employee is terminated in Canada, the employer must issue a Record of Employment (ROE) and submit it to the government, with a copy made available to the employee.
+This document is used by Service Canada to determine the employee’s eligibility for EI benefits and the amount they may receive.

-To qualify for regular EI benefits, an employee must have lost their job through no fault of their own, meaning they didn’t quit or were not fired for misconduct.
+To qualify for regular EI benefits, an employee must have lost their job through no fault of their own, meaning they didn’t quit voluntarily or were not dismissed for misconduct.
 Additionally, the following requirements must be met:

-- The employee must have been employed in insurable employment
+- The employee must have worked in insurable employment

-- They must have gone at least seven straight days without work or pay in the last 52 weeks
+- They must have gone at least seven consecutive days without work or pay in the last 52 weeks

-- They must be ready, willing, and capable of work and actively looking for work
+- They must be ready, willing, and capable of working, and actively looking for employment

 When an employee is ready to apply for EI benefits, they can start their application online here.

-To confirm your eligibility and receive any payments you’re entitled to, you must complete bi-weekly reports either online or by phone.
-Failing to submit these reports can result in a loss of benefits.
+To remain eligible for payments, claimants must complete bi-weekly EI reports either online or by phone.
+Failure to submit these reports can result in delayed or suspended benefit payments.

 Unemployment insurance in other countries

-One of the main differences with the US unemployment insurance program and the Canadian EI program is that the US program is a joint federal-state program.
-While each state administers the program, all states follow the same federal rules governing such program.
-EI in Canada is a federally run program.
+One of the main differences between the US unemployment insurance program and the Canadian EI program is how each is administered.
+In the United States, unemployment insurance is a joint federal-state program, with each state responsible for administering benefits and setting eligibility rules within broad federal guidelines.
+In contrast, EI in Canada is a federally administered program with nationally defined rules..

 Just like EI, in the US claimants must also meet eligibility requirements such as wages earned, or time worked during a specific period called the "base period."
-Each state sets the eligibility requirements, while in Canada, the eligibility requirements are uniform across the country.
+However, these requirements can vary significantly by state.
+In Canada, the eligibility rules are set at the federal level, though qualifying thresholds and benefit duration may vary based on regional unemployment conditions.

 Thirdsail can help